 The City of Centralia has requested an expansion of their Urban Growth Area (UGA) boundary to accommodate the 2040 population forecast of 26,280 people.
-The site is 45.17 acres, consisting of 16 parcels (Table 1), bound on the north by Graf/Military Road and east by Scheuber Road South (Map 1).
+The site is 45.17 acres, consisting of 16 parcels, bound on the north by Graf/Military Road and east by Scheuber Road South (Map 1).
+The site is zoned RDD-5.
 The intended future land use of the site is low density residential with a zoning designation of R4 (4 units per acre).